nicolehao34/cs-applied-math-papers/README.md

 # CS & applied-math-papers
 Latest CS & math papers with a focus on ML/AI and some supplemental resources.
+Curated with a focus on

+(1) Building foundational knowledge for the latest research topics (2) Understanding frontier research papers
+(3) Identifying limitations and future research directions

+Created by Nicole Hao.

 ## Neural Tangent Kernels (NTKs)